 Transparency in Government

-BCRAGD gladly complies with Texas transparency standards.
-The District was recognized for it’s efforts in 2015 by being awarded the Texas Comptroller Leadership Circle (Bronze) for financial transparency.
+BCRAGD gladly complies with Texas transparency standards set by the Texas Comptroller’s office.
+The District was recognized for it’s efforts in 2021 by being awarded the Traditional Finance Star for financial transparency.

 In continuation of this practice, BCRAGD is actively working on achieving one of the new Texas Transparency Stars.